11 Fun Facts That Prove People in Québec City Are Nuts About Winter

 • 5

-We Take Canoes across the Icy St. Lawrence River
+We Take on the St. Lawrence in an Ice Canoe

 Back in the day, people used ice canoes to get from Québec City to Lévis across the mighty St. Lawrence River.
 Today, ice canoeing has become a local sports phenomenon.
 More than 60 teams compete each winter on the frozen waters of the St. Lawrence River, including the famous race during the Carnaval de Québec.
 The more adventurous can even go on a guided tour with experienced guides to try this challenging activity.